 Course description: The course is an advanced introduction to the political economy of Turkey.
-Students who complete this course are expected to acquire advanced knowledge of Turkey's politicaleconomic structure, the key actors, the processes, and the major issues.
+Students who complete this course are expected to acquire advanced knowledge of Turkey's political-economic structure, the key actors, the processes, and the major issues.
 The course is divided into four parts.
 The first part overviews the critical phases of Turkey's political economy, with special emphasis on the Justice and Development Party (AKP) period.
 The second part analyses the structure including the state-class relations and welfare policies.
 The third part highlights the key issues such as clientelism and corruption.
-The last part situates Turkey's political economy in comparative perspective and features its external relations.
+The last part locates Turkey in a comparative perspective and features its external relations.

-Relevance for study programmes: The course is open to master and PhD students of the WiSo-Faculty with an interest in political science and political economy.
+Relevance for study programs: The course is open to bachelor students of the WiSo-Faculty with an interest in political science and political economy.